-Despite veering between record highs and the steepest dive in four years, the stock market is on track to end the year essentially flat.
+Despite veering between record highs and the steepest dive in four years, the stock market ended the year essentially flat, delivering the weakest performance since 2008.
 That means if you invested in a fund that tracks the Standard & Poor's 500 index, you have little to show for the past 12 months.

 "It's been mildly disappointing," said Michael Baele, managing director at the Private Client Reserve at U.S. Bank.
 "Any time that you come in toward the end of the year close to flat you always want a little bit more."

 China's market surged in the late spring and then fell sharply in the summer despite several efforts by China's government to stem the decline.
 The Shanghai Composite Index ended the year up 9.4 percent.
 Japan's market finished flat after that country's government stepped up its economic stimulus program.
 In Europe, Britain's market ended the year down about 5 percent, while indexes in Germany and France turned in healthy gains of 9.6 percent and 8.5 percent, respectively.

 In the U.S., the market got 2015 off to a slow start as investors worried about falling crude oil prices, flat earnings growth and when and how quickly the Federal Reserve would begin raising interest rates.

 By May, the major indexes were hitting new highs.
 Even the Nasdaq bested its dot-com high-water mark set in March 2000.

 The market didn't stay in milestone territory for long, though.

 Worries about slowing growth in China and elsewhere gave reason for the Fed to pause and for investors to fret, even as the U.S. economy continued to create jobs and consumer confidence improved.
 Weak company earnings, largely due to the strong dollar and falling oil prices, didn't do much for the market's confidence.